Skip to main content

 Setup

 Both methods register a webhook in your Jira instance for bidirectional sync.
+OAuth connections automatically subscribe to all supported events.
+For API token connections, you will be prompted to manually create the webhook.

 Manual Issue Export